 Remove the plunger from a 30 mL Syringe and attach a NucleoBond[®] Finalizer to the outlet.
-Add the precipitation mixture into the syringe, insert the plunger, hold the syringe in a vertical position, and press the mixture slowly through the NucleoBond[®] Finalizer (the mixture should pass the NucleoBond[®] Finalizer drop by drop).
+Fill the precipitation mixture into the syringe, insert the plunger, hold the syringe in a vertical position, and press the mixture slowly through the NucleoBond[®] Finalizer using minimal force.
 Discard the flow-through.